 Reporting changes to your food business

 If the nature of your business changes, the business closes, the food business operator or manager changes, or if you change the storage location of your moveable premises, you must notify us.
-You can check the publically available details that we hold of your business on the Register.

 For further information or to notify us of any changes, please email firstname.lastname@example.org or call +44 1624 685894.